What is a multicystic dysplastic kidney?

 If the condition affects both kidneys, the pregnancy will not come to term, as the kidneys are responsible for producing amniotic fluid, which is essential for a normal pregnancy.
 MDK has no association with the similarly named polycystic kidney disease (PCKD).

 What are the symptoms of a multicystic dysplastic kidney?

 Multicystic dysplastic kidneys do not generally cause symptoms.
 Instead, they are usually found on routine ultrasound scans.
 Once diagnosed, they will usually be monitored by the baby’s doctors to make sure it does not cause any problems.

-Medical tests to diagnose a multicystic dysplastic kidney
+Which medical tests are used to diagnose a multicystic dysplastic kidney?

 Ultrasound scans are typically the first test for multicystic dysplastic kidneys.
 However, they can appear similar to blocked kidneys or even tumours, so the doctors may run CT, MRI, and/or nuclear scans to rule out these other possibilities.

 What are the causes of a multicystic dysplastic kidney?

 The majority of cases of multicystic dysplastic kidney are caused by spontaneous events in the development of a baby in the womb.
 The kidneys begin to develop at around 5-6 weeks into the pregnancy, but there are a myriad of steps in their development, and if even one goes wrong, it can result in an abnormal kidney.